esper2142/MicroPythonNodeMCU_12E/README.md

 # MicroPythonNodeMCU_12E
-Files and instruction needed to get started with MicroPython on the NodeMCU 12E board
+A step-by-step guide on getting started with Micropython as easy as possible!
+Please visit the guide here: http://www.instructables.com/id/The-Super-Easy-Micropython-ESP8266-Guide-No-Guessw/

+Cheers!